-- Determine if the load change has been publically acknowledged through the media, press release, regulatory process, etc. - Verify that requesting EDC has adjusted its own financial/planning forecast - Ascertain that the load shift is related to a single site or a limited number of related sites (not a systemic cause) - Discuss with economic forecast vendor(s) whether or not the load shift is reflected in its/their economic forecast(s).
+- Determine if the load change has been publically acknowledged through the media, press release, regulatory process, etc. - Verify that requesting EDC and/or LSE has or will adjusted its own financial/planning forecast.
+When appropriate the requesting EDC and/or LSE should provide PJM, on a confidential basis, with the certainty backed by a Letter of Agreement and/or Electric Service Agreement (LOA/ESA). - Ascertain whether that the load shift is related to a single site or a limited number of related sites (not a systemic cause) - The EDC shall identify to PJM the Load Serving Entity (LSE) where the addition will occur. - Identify if load would be captured in load forecast model to identify potential double counting.
+These steps may include: Discuss with economic forecast vendor(s) whether or not the load shift is reflected in its/their economic forecast(s).
 Also, determine if the requested load adjustment's load impact is consistent with its economic impact.
-Additionally, determine if the requested load adjustment is tied to any of the metro areas that PJM uses to define the economic variable of a zone. - Verify that any behind-the-meter generation adjustment has complied with PJM's behindthe-meter process - Determine adjustment's significance, either by sheer magnitude or percentage of a zone's load.
+Additionally, determine if the requested load adjustment is tied to any of the metro areas that PJM uses to define the economic variable of a zone. - Verify that any behind-the-meter generation adjustment has complied with PJM's behindthe-meter process

+- Determine adjustment's significance, either by sheer magnitude or percentage of a zone's load. - For PJM's review, provide any available independent analysis of the impact of the load change.

-Adjustment Estimation - for each identified and verified issue, estimate its impact on peak load using the following methods (which may be combined):
+Adjustment Estimation - for each identified and verified issue, PJM will estimate its impact on peak load using the following methods (which may be combined):

-- Acquire load history for the load that has/will change and produce analysis to isolate the impact - Acquire any contracted amounts of load changes - For any after-the-fact adjustments, review the zone's forecast model's residual pattern - Review any available independent analysis of the impact of the load change.
+- Acquire load history for the load that has/will change and produce analysis to isolate the impact.
+Load history should be provided on an hourly granularity.
+In the event that no load history exists, EDC and/or LSE should provide PJM with expected hourly behavior of load. - Acquire an extended forecast of the adjustment from the EDC and/or LSE for the length of the long-term load forecast. - If available/appropriate, provide PJM with a high and low scenario for load adjustment request. - Acquire any contracted amounts of load changes - For any after the fact adjustments, review the zone's forecast model's residual pattern - Review any available independent analysis of the impact of the load change.

 Adjustment Review - each proposed load forecast adjustment will be reviewed with the Load Analysis Subcommittee prior to inclusion in the load forecast.
-The final decision on any load adjustment is made by PJM.
+Each requesting EDC and/or LSE will be expected to present on their adjustment request including backup documentation at a September/October LAS meeting.
+The final decision on any load adjustment is made by PJM and will be reflected in the Load Forecast.